Lawrence A. Kimpton

-Lawrence Alpheus Kimpton (1910–1973) was an American philosopher and educator, and a president of the University of Chicago.
+Lawrence Alpheus Kimpton (1910–1973) was an American philosopher and academic administrator, serving as the 6th president of the University of Chicago from 1951 to 1960.
 He earned a B.A. at Stanford and a Ph.D. in philosophy at Cornell University, and he taught at Deep Springs College before joining Chicago as a professor of philosophy in 1943.

 Robert Maynard Hutchins, then president of the university, invited Kimpton for an interview in 1944.
 Kimpton recalled Hutchins's questions thus: